MONTEREY JUNIOR LIFEGUARDS

 Welcome to the Monterey Junior Lifeguards Website:

 For more than 50 years, the Junior Lifeguard Program has emphasized teamwork, leadership and aquatic safety while introducing young people, ages 9 to 16, to safe marine and aquatic recreation opportunities.
 The State of California values programs such as this one, but it is critical during the COVID-19 pandemic to protect the junior lifeguards, their families and program instructors.
-State Parks will consult with public safety partners and health experts on how to move forward with the 2021 program.
+State Parks will consult with public safety partners and health experts on how to move forward with future programs.

 Follow State Parks on social media - Facebook, Twitter or Instagram – or visit www.parks.ca.gov/FlattenTheCurve for the most up-to-date information on how the department is responding to the COVID-19 pandemic.